| Home | Contents | Downloads | Changelog | References | Mailing list |

 - Run probabilistic tractography using single seed points or one or more masks.

-- Segment specific tracts in groups automatically using neighbourhood tractography (see PNT tutorial and HNT tutorial).
+- Segment specific tracts in groups automatically using probabilistic neighbourhood tractography (see PNT tutorial).

 - Remove false positive tracts using a model of tract shape variability.